ElectricGrill

 Best Overall Under $500

-The Ninja Woodfire Pro XL OG850 at $369 delivers 700F searing temperatures and 406 square inches of cooking space.
+The Ninja Woodfire Pro XL OG850 delivers 700F searing temperatures and 406 square inches of cooking space.
 That is 30 percent more area than the base Woodfire and enough to cook for six to eight people comfortably.
 The 7-in-1 cooking functions include grill, smoke, air crisp, roast, bake, broil, and dehydrate.
 Real wood-fired flavor sets it apart from every other electric grill in this price range.
 If you want one grill that does everything, this is the one.

 Best Weber Under $500